vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 ## Moving RawContacts between accounts and the lookup key

-Associating a local (device-only) RawContact to an Account will change the Contact lookup key.
-In general, set a RawContact's Account to something else will change the lookup key.
+Moving a RawContact to a different Account will cause the Contact lookup key to change.
 In these cases, the changes to the lookup key will only be applied after the Contacts Provider and sync adapters sync the changes.
 This means that the local changes are not immediately applied.

 > ℹ️ For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).

-Changing a RawContact's Account will result in a failed lookup using lookup keys prior to the Account change.
+Moving a RawContact from one Account to another will result in a failed query using lookup keys.

 For example, using the default AOSP Contacts app or the Google Contacts app...

 1. View a contact's details.
 2. Create a shortcut to it in the home screen (launcher).
    - This shortcut uses the Contact lookup key (not the ID) to form a lookup URI.
-3. Associate the local RawContact's Account.
+3. Move the RawContact to a different Account.
 4. Tap the shortcut in the home screen (launcher).

 Both Contacts apps will say that the Contact no longer exist or has been removed.
 This is not a bug.
 It is expected behavior due to the way the Contacts Provider works.

-> ℹ️ For more info, read [Associate local RawContacts to an Account](./../accounts/associate-device-local-raw-contacts-to-an-account.md).
+> ℹ️ For more info, read [Move RawContacts across Accounts](./../accounts/move-raw-contacts-across-accounts.md).

 ## Linking/unlinking contacts and the lookup key